Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Validity of the Credible Interval and Stopping Condition

 where we have made use of $\Vert \tilde g_k \Vert_2^2$ being sub-Exponential in the ultimate line.
 Now, applying H\"{o}lder's inequality and the induction hypothesis,

 Now, \cref{lemm:rangeBA,cor:geomRepeat,lemm:iidgamma} imply, with probability one,

-Since $M_{k - \lambda+1}$ is measurable with respect to $\mathcal{F}_{k - \lambda + 1}$, we apply the inequality of \cref{gtoM} to \cref{eqn-post-holder} to conclude the proof by induction. \end{proof}
+Since $\bound$ is measurable with respect to $\siga$, we apply the inequality of \cref{gtoM} to \cref{eqn-post-holder} to conclude the proof by induction. \end{proof}

-With the establishment of the distribution around the difference between $\tilde \rho_k^\lambda$ and $\rho_k^\lambda$, we also obtain the consistency of $\tilde \rho_k^\lambda$ for $\rho_k^\lambda$ from \cref{sub-Gaussian:estimator} by allowing $k \to \infty$, using the Sub-Exponential tail bound \cite[Proposition 2.9]{wainwright_2019}, and using the dominated convergence theorem to switch the limit and the integral.
+With the establishment of the distribution around the difference between $\tilde \rho_k^\lambda$ and $\rho_k^\lambda$, we also obtain the consistency of $\tilde \rho_k^\lambda$ for $\rho_k^\lambda$ from \cref{sub-Gaussian:estimator} by allowing $k \to \infty$, taking the expectation of the sub-Exponential tail bound \cref{def:SE}, and using the dominated convergence theorem to switch the limit and the integral.
 With this consistency result, {\bf we conclude that $\tilde \rho_k^\lambda$ is a valid estimator for $\rho_k^\lambda$.}